sverhees/master_villages/README.md

 # East Caucasian villages: coordinates and languages

 This repository contains a dataset with all East Caucasian villages, their coordinates and the language spoken there.
-It can be used to plot maps on East Caucasian languages or the languages of Daghestan in [Lingtypology](https://ropensci.github.io/lingtypology/) for R. During the last update, the data was restructured, but the old version of the dataset is still available in the folder **old data**.
+It can be used to plot maps on East Caucasian languages or the languages of Daghestan using the [Lingtypology](https://ropensci.github.io/lingtypology/) package for R.

-Feel free to use the data, but if you find any mistakes, please create an issue or contact jh.verhees@gmail.com.
+Feel free to use the data, but if you find any mistakes, please create an issue.

-The data format is TAB-separated CSV files.
+Data format is TAB-separated CSV files.

 ### Acknowledgements